 Employment Outlook and Salary Info

-According to the BLS, medical and health services managers in general held 333,000 positions in 2015.
-While the organization does not report wage distinctions for health information managers specifically, it does report that medical and health service managers made an annual median wage of $94,500 as of May 2015.
-District of Columbia, New York and Connecticut were a few of the highest-paying states in the field in that year.
+According to the BLS, medical and health services managers in general held 372,670 positions in 2018.
+While the organization does not report wage distinctions for health information managers specifically, it does report that medical and health service managers made an annual median wage of $99,730 as of May 2018.
+District of Columbia, New York and Massachusetts were a few of the highest-paying states in the field in that year.

 Four-year bachelor's programs in health information management cover technology, business and healthcare topics.
 These programs can prepare students for entry-level health info technician roles.
 Two-year master's programs in the field are often designed for experienced healthcare professionals.